Cherry Grove, New York: Recreation and sites of interest

 The Community House, located near the intersection of Holly and Bayview Walks, provides a wide variety of public services to the Grove.
 Generally speaking, gay couples and activities are the norm.
-In 2013, the Cherry Grove Community House and Theatre was named to the National Register of Historic Places for "the enormous role it played in shaping what gradually evolved into America’s First Gay and Lesbian Town."
+In 2013, the Cherry Grove Community House and Theatre was named to the National Register of Historic Places for "the enormous role it played in shaping what gradually evolved into America's First Gay and Lesbian Town."

 Outdoor activities

 The main outdoor attraction is the beach and the surrounding protected portions of the Fire Island National Seashore.
 Clothing-optional sunbathing is common at the beach.
 The hamlet's easternmost dunes have been nicknamed the "Meat Rack".
+The legal name of that area is the Carrington Tract, where Truman Capote famously completed Breakfast at Tiffany's.

 Entertainment and dining

 There are at least six restaurants that operate within Cherry Grove, varying from pizza and breakfast to seafood and fine-dining.
 Also, there are at least four entertainment venues hosting plays, art shows, dancing, underwear parties, drag shows, and various community events.

-The restaurants located in Cherry Grove are Cherry Lane, Top of the Bay, Island Breeze, Sand Castle, Floyd's, and Cherry Grove Pizza.
-Sand Castle on the Ocean is the only oceanfront dining establishment within Cherry Grove and one of two on Fire Island.

 As of 2005, there were five bars, but one closed during the Great Recession of the late 2000s.
-The bars/clubs in Cherry Grove are Cherry's on the Bay and the Ice Palace.

-Accommodations

-Accommodations in Cherry Grove are The Belvedere Guest House (Men Only), Dune Point and The Ice Palace Resort (formerly the Grove Hotel).

 Civic activities

 Civic activities in the Grove include charity events and an Awards Night, during which votes are taken and titles bestowed upon residents and local businesses.
-The Arts Project of Cherry Grove hosts a flea market, drag shows, and a gala dinner and dance in late September.
+The Arts Project of Cherry Grove hosts the Homecoming Queen show, variety and drag shows, and a gala dinner and dance in late September.

 There is a sense of civic virtue in The Grove; people volunteer at CGFD, the Cherry Grove Community Association, on environmental projects, and even painting the edges of the boardwalks.

 Annual events

 A big event on the Cherry Grove social calendar is the Fourth of July weekend "Invasion of the Pines", which dates back to July 4, 1976, when a resident of the Grove showed up wearing drag in Fire Island Pines and was refused service.
 In the 1970s, the Pines was a more-conservative, more-heterosexual community than the Grove.

-There are two annual drag show contests in Cherry Grove: the Homecoming Queen show over Memorial Day weekend, and the Miss Fire Island the longest running contest the weekend after Labor Day.
+There are two annual drag show contests in Cherry Grove: the Homecoming Queen show over Memorial Day weekend, and the Miss Fire Island the longest running contest the weekend of, or after, Labor Day.